jdaw1/placemat/Documentation/document.md

 ### Numbers of copies

-Some page types are controlled by integer numbers of copies, others by Booleans.
+Some page types are controlled by Booleans, others by integer numbers of copies.

 Integers:
 * `GlassesNumCopies`;